CumulusNetworks/docs/content/cumulus-linux-42/Whats-New/_index.md

 - Ability to set the {{<link title="Network Troubleshooting#use-the-cpu-port-as-the-span-destination" text="CPU as a SPAN destination interface">}}
 - {{<link url="Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP/#ecmp-custom-hashing" text="ECMP">}} and {{<link url="Bonding-Link-Aggregation/#lag-custom-hashing" text="LAG">}} custom hash parameters have been moved to the `/etc/cumulus/datapath/traffic.conf` file and no longer require a `switchd` restart
 - {{<link url="Policy-based-Routing" text="DSCP-based packet matching">}} in PBR rules
+- {{<link title="Buffer and Queue Management" text="Link pause and priority flow control">}} are now supported on the Edgecore Minipack-AS8000

 ### Unsupported Platforms